Jos Ilagan

 “DEA launched the ops eight months ago.
 All DEA stations in Southeast Asia conducted a unified saturation drive.
 A massive and simultaneous strike against drug cartels in the region.
 Ops netted top leaders of drug syndicates and confiscated tons of products and hundreds of millions of dollars in hard cash.”

 “I wasn’t here in Manila when it happened, but I heard about it from my staff,” Martin said.
 “You guys have stirred up the hornets’ nests.
-Your folks messed up the billions of dollars’ drug industries in Asia-Pacific.”
+Your folks messed up the billions of dollars of the drug industry in Indo-Pacific.”

 “Sonny, I need more info about Mallory and his Kowloon Dragon.”

-“Old Chap, now that we know what a colossal mess we’re in right now, we have to put a clamp on this guy together.
-That old dog Mallory is a British national.
+“Old Chap, now that we know what a colossal mess we’re in, we must put a clamp on this guy.
+That lad, Mallory, is a British national.
 He’s my responsibility in Manila.”

-Durham took note of Martin’s sudden interest to be part of the operation.
+Durham noted Martin’s sudden interest in being part of the operation.
 He turned down the proposition.
 “No, I want to make this thing, ah . . .
-What do you Britons say—off-the-cuff?
-I want this unscripted as much as possible, and this means no official joint op.
+What do you Britons say—off the cuff?
+I want this unscripted, which means no official joint op.
 Just informal meetings, like what we’re doing now.
-Also, I would ask you to stay away from Mallory for the next three days.”
+Also, I would ask you to stay away from Mallory for three days.”

 “What?
 You’re asking me to bugger off from Mallory?
 I don’t think I can do what you want.
 He’s on my priority list.”